 This DAR (Daughters of the American Revolution) scholarship is available to students who have been accepted into or are currently enrolled in an accredited nursing school.
 Preference is given to candidates from the greater Lowell, Massachusetts area.
 Students must submit both an application and financial need form by February 15th.
 The award is in the amount of $1,000.

 33. Occupational/Physical Therapy Scholarship

-Offered by the Daughters of the American Revolution, this scholarship is aimed at students who have financial need and have been accepted into or are currently enrolled in an accredited school of occupational therapy.
+Offered by the Daughters of the American Revolution, this scholarship is aimed at students who have financial needs and have been accepted into or are currently enrolled in an accredited school of occupational therapy.
 This includes art, music, or physical therapy.
-Applications must be postmarked by February 15th, and scholarship award amount is $1,000.
+Applications must be postmarked by February 15th, and the scholarship award amount is $1,000.

 34. Alice W. Rook Scholarship

 This Daughters of the American Revolution scholarship is awarded in amounts up to $5,000 annually, renewable up to four years with a maximum payout of $20,000.
 It is available to students who have been accepted into or are currently enrolled in a program to be a medical doctor.
 Pre-med, osteopathic medicine, physician assistant or veterinary programs do NOT count.
 Scholarships are renewed if students maintain a GPA at or above a 3.25.
 Applications are due February 15th.

 35. Irene and Daisy MacGregor Memorial Scholarship

 This scholarship is awarded to students with notable academic achievement and strong character who have been accepted into or are enrolled in a program to become a medical doctor (students who are in pre-med, physician assistant, veterinary, or osteopathic medicine programs are ineligible).
 Students may also apply if they are enrolled in a graduate program in psychiatric nursing.
 Preference is given to females if all else is equal.
 The award is given in amounts up to $5,000, renewable up to four years for a maximum award of $20,000.